valheru7/CTManip/README.md

 Download the latest release from the [Releases page](https://github.com/valheru7/CTManip/releases) \
 .NET 7 or higher required.
 You should be prompted to download it automatically if you don't already have it.

-1. Have FF3/4 Launcher open.
+1. Have Chrono Trigger on a save or autosave you want to manipulate
+2. ALT-F4 / Close the game
-2. Click the manip you want to use.
+3. Click the manip you want to use on this tool
-3. Press Play on launcher.
+4. Open Chrono Trigger and load your save (or Resume bookmark)

 System time and date should be set when clicking the button.\
 System time and date should automatically revert when the game is launched.